University Catalog 2024-2025

 Raleigh, NC 27695-8101

-The college is comprised of nine departments or schools: Communication, English, Foreign Languages and Literatures, History, Philosophy and Religious Studies, School of Public and International Affairs, Psychology, School of Social Work, and Sociology and Anthropology.
+The college is comprised of nine departments or schools: Communication, English, History, Philosophy and Religious Studies, Psychology, School of Public and International Affairs, School of Social Work, Sociology and Anthropology, and World Languages and Cultures.
 Interdisciplinary programs are administered through Academic and Faculty Affairs in the college Dean’s Office.

 Cross-College Programs